-- 9.1 Sections 36 to 39 of the Home Office Multi-Agency Statutory Guidance for the Conduct of Domestic Homicide Reviews December 2016 set out the requirements for review Chairs and Authors.
-In this case, the Chair and Author was the same person. - 9.2 Ged McManus was chosen as the DHR Independent Chair and Author.
+- 4.1 Sections 36 to 39 of the Home Office Multi-Agency Statutory Guidance for the Conduct of Domestic Homicide Reviews December 2016, set out the requirements for review Chairs and Authors. - 4.2 Ged McManus was chosen as the DHR Independent Chair and Author.
 He was judged to have the skills and experience for the role.
 He has experience as an Independent Chair of a Safeguarding Adult Board (not in Barnsley or an adjoining authority).
 Ged served for over thirty years in different police services in England.
 Between 1986 and 2005, he worked for South Yorkshire Police a contributor to this review before moving to another police service.
-The commissioners of the review were satisfied of his independence, given the length of time since he had any involvement with South Yorkshire Police. - 9.3 Carol Ellwood-Clarke supported the Chair.
-She retired from public service (British policing not South Yorkshire) in 2017, after thirty years, during which she gained experience of writing Independent Management Reviews, as well as being a panel member for Domestic Homicide Reviews, Child Serious Case Reviews and Safeguarding Adults Reviews.
+The commissioners of the review were satisfied of his independence, given the length of time since he had any involvement with South Yorkshire Police.

+- 4.3 Carol Ellwood-Clarke supported the Chair.
+She retired from public service (British policing) in 2017, after thirty years, during which she gained experience of writing Independent Management Reviews, as well as being a panel member for Domestic Homicide Reviews, Child Serious Case Reviews and Safeguarding Adults Reviews.
 In January 2017, she was awarded the Queens Police Medal (QPM) for her policing services to Safeguarding and Family Liaison.
-In addition, she is an Associate Trainer for SafeLives. - 9.4 Between them, they have undertaken the following types of reviews: Child Serious Case Reviews; Safeguarding Adults Reviews; multi-agency public protection arrangements (MAPPA) serious case reviews; Domestic Homicide Reviews; and have completed the Home Office online training for undertaking DHRs.
-They have both completed accredited training for DHR Chairs, provided by AAFDA.
-Both have completed previous DHRs in Barnsley.
+In addition, she is an Associate Trainer for SafeLives. - 4.4 Between them, they have undertaken over sixty reviews including the following: child serious case reviews; Safeguarding Adult Reviews; multi-agency public protection arrangements (MAPPA) serious case reviews; Domestic Homicide Reviews; and, have completed the Home Office online training for undertaking DHRs.
+They have also completed accredited training for DHR Chairs, provided by AAFDA3.